 who does she think she is?

-Caitlin Donohue always knew she'd pursue multiple careers at once.
-A New Hampshire native, she spent most of her youth attending long rehearsals, creative writing, and watching Red Sox games.
+A New Hampshire native, Caitlin spent most of her childhood attending long rehearsals, creative writing, and watching Red Sox games.
 Her passions for theatre, writing, sports, and education shaped her experience at Boston University, where she received a journalism degree with concentrations in sociology and deaf studies.

-During her time at BU, Caitlin starred in numerous theatrical productions and was elected President of the campus's largest theatrical organization.
+Caitlin starred in numerous theatrical productions at BU and was elected President of the campus's largest theatrical organization.
 After graduating, she relocated to enemy territory in New York City and brought her Red Sox gear along with her.
-She works as an actor, writer, teacher, and digital media specialist, pursuing each role with equal passion and vigor.
+She now works as an actor, writer, teacher, and digital media specialist, pursuing each role with equal passion and vigor.

 Caitlin appeared in her first professional production at age 9.
 She has since performed at Fenway Park, Symphony Space's Peter Jay Sharp Theatre, Atlantic Theater Company's Linda Gross Theatre, Theatre Row on 42nd Street, Cutler Majestic Theatre, Boston Center for the Arts, Kansas City Starlight, and more.
 The New York Times praised her "spirited" New York stage debut in EGOT-winner Robert Lopez's 1001 NIGHTS.
 She recently spent two years originating the role of Addy in the critically acclaimed ADDY & UNO, the first-ever Off-Broadway musical to feature five characters with disabilities.

 She's also enjoyed working behind-the-scenes as a drama teacher, acting/vocal coach, workshop director, choreographer, playwright/lyricist, and more.
 Her current offstage endeavor is assistant directing Broadway Youth Ensemble, a renowned children's performance group whose membership boasts over 50 Broadway shows, tours, and recordings.